Stuycs-K/final-project-8-chenq-donga/WORKLOG.md

 Continued working on the tower class, plus added in a sprite and loaded image for towers.
 Also bug fixing with Ashton.

+### 6/1/23

+Created more sprites, and did bug fixing with Ashton.

+### 6/5/23

+Tried to make a sprite to try to overlap the wonky pathfinding.
+Didn't work, so deleted that idea.

+### 6/6/23

+Created more sprites, but deleted those sprites as ideas for the game was changed.

+### 6/7/23

+More sprites again, but ideas were scratched again, as ideas for the game solidified.

+### 6/10/23

+Brainstormed ideas with Ashton, concluded on different waves and towers that would be implemented and created sprites for those possibilities.

+### 6/11/23

+Added instructions, hovering over a tower will show the price to upgrade, changed the sprites for the bosses and minibosses that will spawn in, plus bugfixing with Ashton.

 ## Ashton Dong

 ### 5/23/23